karshrao/VIView/README.txt

 Wire = [5, 75, 0.6, 100]
 Wire = [2.5, 50, 0.5, 100]
 Load = [5000, 2e-11]
-Wire = [3, 50, 0.5,100]
+Wire = [3, 50, 0.5, 100]
 Load = [2500, 2e-11]
-Wire = [3, 50, 0.6, 10]
+Wire = [3, 50, 0.6, 100]

 The loads in this case are a good representation of an air-reactor, as they have high resistance and low capacitance.
 However, in this case sparking is not modeled.
+Also, please notice how in this case, the grounding cable is long for no reason other than to showcase the tool's capabilities.

-Delete the entries in the Probe Location field, click Compute, and once the results pop up please feel free to explore the results as you wish (play the video, look at the waveforms and notice how most of the energy is deposited in the first load).
+Check the Load Plots button once again, click Compute, and once the results pop up please feel free to explore the results as you wish (play the video, look at the waveforms and notice how most of the energy is deposited in the first load).

-Next, lets use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
+Next, let's use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
 This is the same sample Gaussian as used in the paper.
-Please click the Sample Gaussian check-box, and then click Compute.
+Please click the Sample Gaussian check-box, and do not change anything else, and then click Compute.

 Now, please look at the plots and note how everything is smoother than in the experimental input (so detail is lost), but the general shape and trends are the exact same.
-As such, it is important to note that the Sample Gaussian is very good for rapidly seeing results.
+As such, one can note that the Sample Gaussian is best suited for rapidly seeing results with some loss in resolution.

 Example 3: Spark Gap